prakhar1989/docker-curriculum/README.md

 ```
 FROM python:3-onbuild
 ```
 The next step usually is to write the commands of copying the files and installing the dependencies.
 Luckily for us, the `onbuild` version of the image takes care of that.
-The next thing, we need to the tell is the port number which needs to be exposed.
-Since our flask app is running on `5000` that's what we'll indicate.
+The next thing we need to the specify is the port number that needs to be exposed.
+Since our flask app is running on port `5000`, that's what we'll indicate.
 ```
 EXPOSE 5000
 ```
-The last step is simply to write the command for running the application which is simply - `python ./app.py`.
+The last step is to write the command for running the application, which is simply - `python ./app.py`.
 We use the [CMD](https://docs.docker.com/engine/reference/builder/#cmd) command to do that -
 ```
 CMD ["python", "./app.py"]
 ```